OSGeoLabBp/tutorials/english/data_processing/polinom.rst

        0

-Let's extend our solution to read points from data file and use a least squares estimation for the parameters of the parabola.
+Let's extend our solution to read points from data file and use a least squares estimation for the parameters of the parabola. (parabola_lsm.m)

 .. code:: octave